KonstantinBelenko/Pomidor/README.md

 # 🍅 Pomidor
-Tomato is a pomodoro technique timer implemented цшер
+Pomidor is a highly customizable pomodoro technique timer implemented with python and tkinter.

 ### 💎 Goals and Roadmap
 Tomato was created to provide a fresh, simple and customizable pomodoro timer for everyone in need.